Chubb runs for 2 TDs, Browns blast Burrow, Bengals 32-13 | Times Leader

 However, even a healthy Chase may not have been enough to help Burrow.
 He finished 25 of 35 for 232 yards with two TDs and one interception.

+“He’s one of the elite of the elite in the game,” Burrow said of Garrett, who finished with 1 1’2 sacks.
+“He’s always going to make plays like he did tonight.”

-Burrow connected on scoring passes in the fourth quarter to Tyler Boyd and Tee Higgins, but those only helped him pad his stats and took some sting out of the scoreboard.
+Burrow connected on scoring passes in the fourth quarter to Tyler Boyd but those only helped him pad his stats and took some sting out of the scoreboard.

 Garrett set the tone for a scary performance for the Browns by dressing up as Vecna, the sinister alien-like character from the TV series “Stranger Things.”
 This was indeed a strange night as the Browns finally looked like a competent team and recorded a lopsided win after so many close losses.